Pranav-201/Zingoo-The_Future_Backend./README.md

 <tr>
 <td>

-> **TL;DR** — Zingoo is a **TypeScript-first, lightweight Node.js HTTP framework** that replaces Express boilerplate with sensible defaults.
-Secure by default.
-Type-safe end-to-end.
-Built for the modern backend stack.
+> The all-in-one Node.js framework for modern backend development
+> From API to AI.
+One Framework
+> Build More.
+Configure Less.

 </td>
 </tr>